Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: General derivation of various LBM boundary schemes

 \subsubsection{For a given solute concentration with a possibly moving boundary}

 At boundaries with a given $C$, the corresponding zeroth-order moment conservation is $\sum_\alpha (h_\alpha-h_\alpha^{\rm eq})=0$, which can be enforced for each pair of $\alpha$ and $\alpha'$:

 which is the anti-bounceback scheme for the non-equilibrium part but requires clarification for the boundary location.
-Note that Eq.~\eqref{Eq-new BC for C} is also adopted in Ref.~\cite{KangWRR2007} in addition to other constraints for constructing the boundary condition.
-Similar to the derivation of Eq.~\eqref{Eq-new BC for velocity-final} for $\alpha=3$, we apply Eq.~\eqref{Eq-new BC for C} to the boundary location X at $t'$ and obtain the boundary condition for arbitrary $d$ and $C$:
+Note that Eq.~\eqref{Eq-new BC for C} is also adopted in Ref.~\cite{KangWRR2007} in addition to other constraints for constructing the boundary scheme.
+Similar to the derivation of Eq.~\eqref{Eq-new BC for velocity-final} for $\alpha=3$, we apply Eq.~\eqref{Eq-new BC for C} to the boundary location X at $t'$ and obtain the boundary scheme for arbitrary $d$ and $C$:

 where $\vec u(X,t')$ of $h_\alpha^{\rm eq}$ is either specified, or approximated by $\vec u(X,t)$ and computed using Eq.~\eqref{Eq-extrapolation for phi}.
 Similar to Eq.~\eqref{Eq-new BC inter-extrapolation for velocity}, $h_{\rm rel,1}(Y,t)$ is computed for $d\in(0,1]$ as: